UkoeHB/bevy_cobweb_ui/README.md

 ## Examples

-**NOTICE**: Some examples are not yet migrated to use COB, which is still in development to reach feature parity with the previous JSON format.

 - [`hello_world`](https://github.com/UkoeHB/bevy_cobweb_ui/tree/master/examples/hello_world): Bare-bones hello world.
 - [`counter`](https://github.com/UkoeHB/bevy_cobweb_ui/tree/master/examples/counter): Simple counter button.
 Shows how [`ControlRoot`](bevy_cobweb_ui::prelude::ControlRoot) and [`ControlMember`](bevy_cobweb_ui::prelude::ControlMember) can be used to transfer interactions within a widget.
 Also demonstrates updating text dynamically on the code side.
-- [`counter_widget`](https://github.com/UkoeHB/bevy_cobweb_ui/tree/master/examples/counter_widget) (*not migrated*): Widget-ified counter that can be configured.
-Uses scene 'specs' to make the widget scene data parameterized, enabling customization within asset files.
 - [`cursors`](https://github.com/UkoeHB/bevy_cobweb_ui/tree/master/examples/cursors): Set custom cursors that respond to interactions with UI elements.
 - [`help_text`](https://github.com/UkoeHB/bevy_cobweb_ui/tree/master/examples/help_text): Help text that appears on hover.
 Showcases [`PropagateOpacity`](bevy_cobweb_ui::prelude::PropagateOpacity), which allows controlling (and animating) the opacity of entire node trees, and even layering multiple [`PropagateOpacity`](bevy_cobweb_ui::prelude::PropagateOpacity) within a single tree.
 - [`radio_buttons`](https://github.com/UkoeHB/bevy_cobweb_ui/tree/master/examples/radio_buttons): A set of buttons where only one is selected at a time.
 Uses the built-in radio button widget.